puja-urmi/cxr-vlm-benchmarks/README.md

-# X-ray Report Generation (CXR)
+# X-ray Report Generation using Vision Language Model

-This repository contains tools and scripts for generating, fine-tuning, and evaluating radiology reports using the Indiana University Chest X-ray (CXR) dataset.
+This repository contains tools and scripts for generating, fine-tuning, and evaluating radiology reports on the Indiana University Chest X-ray (CXR) dataset using different vision language models (such as BLIP, MAIRA 2, MedGemma etc.)

 ## Project Overview